Gwihwan-Go/GwiHwan-Go.github.io/index.md

 ##### 🔥 News <br><br>

+  - 2024.08 : Content-Poisoning is accepted to ASE'24.

-  - 2024.07 : DeepConstr is accepted to ISSTA'24.
+  - 2024.07 : PolyJuice and DeepConstr are accepted to OOPSLA'24 and ISSTA'24, respectively.
 Looking forward to seeing you in Vienna, Austria, in September!

-  - 2024.07 : PolyJuice is accepted to OOPSLA'24.

   - 2024.04 : Retrieval-Poisoning is accepted to FSE-IVR'24.